JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 The entity name is the emitted function base plus `_<latency>CLK_<timing-hash>`.
 The timing hash distinguishes implementations with different register placements or child timing configurations even if total latency is equal.
-AUTOFSM bootstrap passthroughs include `comb` in their source-based name; the scheduled FSM retains the wrapped function's origin with an `autofsm_` prefix.
+AUTO_FSM bootstrap passthroughs include `comb` in their source-based name; the scheduled FSM retains the wrapped function's origin with an `auto_fsm_` prefix.

 ### Submodule Instance Names